enkidevs/curriculum/spreadsheets/introduction/tips-and-tricks-part-2/always-check-function-range.md

 ---
 ## Content

-Functions in Spreadsheets are a powerful feature, however, it is easy to make mistakes in calculations by not selecting a few necessary cells.
+Functions in Spreadsheets are a powerful feature, however, it's easy to make mistakes in calculations by not selecting a few necessary cells.

 Luckily, double-clicking a cell with a function in it will highlight all the cells that are used by that function.